ryjen/libcoda-db/README.md

 By default and for performance, the library will use the prepared statement syntax of the database being used.

-If you turn on ENHANCED_PARAMENTER_MAPPING at compile time, then the syntaxes are universal - including named parameters and mixing parameter syntaxes.
+If you turn on ENHANCED_PARAMENTER_MAPPING (experiemental feature) at compile time, then the syntaxes are universal - including named parameters and mixing parameter syntaxes.
 The cost is performance.

 Enhanced parameter mapping example: